Modelling the control of West Nile virus using mosquito reduction methods, vaccination of equids, and human behavioral adaptation to the usage of personal protective equipment: Model formulation

-It follows that when $x=0,$ individuals do not use any PPEs, but when $x=1,$ individuals are using PPEs to the extent that transmission to humans will not occur.
-The intrinsic incubation period is given by $\dis \frac{1}{\gamma_H},$ where $\gamma_H=0.25.$ Infected humans can either recover at a rate of $\alpha_H=0.5,$ while a proportion $\nu_H=0.004$ die due to the WNV.
-The mosquito to human ratio is defined as $\phi_H=0.03.$
+Susceptible humans progress to the exposed class via the force of infection in Eq. (\ref{eq13}).
+In the exposed class, the intrinsic incubation period is given by $\dis \frac{1}{\gamma_H},$ where $\gamma_H=0.25.$ As dead-end hosts, humans do not infect mosquitoes, instead, infected humans either recover at a rate $\alpha_H=0.5$ or die at a rate $\nu_H=0.004$ due to WNV \citep{Laperriere2011, Mbaoma2024}.
+The mosquito to human ratio is assumed to be $\phi_H=0.3-3.$

-\underline{Equid population:}
+\subsection{Equid population:}

-The population of equids is divided into susceptible $(S_E),$ vaccinated $(V_E),$ exposed $(E_E),$ infected $(I_E),$ recovered $(R_E),$ and dead $(D_E).$ Susceptible equids are recruited at a birth rate of $b_E=0.00016$ and die at a natural mortality rate of $\mu_E=0.00011.$ Mosquitoes can bite either unvaccinated or vaccinated equids, with a force of infection:
+The population of equids is divided into susceptible $(S_E),$ vaccinated $(V_E),$ exposed $(E_E),$ infected $(I_E),$ recovered $(R_E),$ and dead $(D_E).$ Official statistics from the Landesamt für Ländliche Entwicklung, Landwirtschaft und Flurneuordnung (LELF; the state of Brandenburg department responsible for rural development and agriculture) report that approximately 45,000 horses are kept in Berlin and Brandenburg combined \citep{LELF2026Pferde}.
+Given that there is no publicly available census of equids in Berlin, we use this statistic as the baseline regional susceptible equid population, while exposed, infected, recovered, and deceased are initialised to zero.
+Susceptible equids are recruited at a birth rate of $b_E=0.00016$ and die at a natural mortality rate of $\mu_E=0.00011$ adopted from \cite{Laperriere2011}.
+Mosquitoes can bite either unvaccinated or vaccinated equids, with a force of infection